National Museum of Racing and Hall of Fame: Jockeys in the Hall of Fame

 Contemporary jockeys become eligible for the Hall of Fame after they have been licensed for at least 20 years, and remain eligible until 25 years after retirement.
-A five year waiting period is required for jockeys whose body of work would be eligible for the Hall of Fame, but was not licensed for 15 years.
-A jockey who was licensed from 16-19 years before retirement will be eligible once 20 years from the first year of license or the five year retirement is waived by vote.
+A five-year waiting period is required for jockeys whose body of work would be eligible for the Hall of Fame, but was not licensed for 15 years.
+A jockey who was licensed from 16 to 19 years before retirement will be eligible once 20 years from the first year of license or the five year retirement is waived by vote.